MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 #### Immutable Accessor

-The immutable index syntax method is defined for read-only accesses.
+The immutable index syntax method is defined for read-only access.
 It takes an immutable reference of the subject type and returns an immutable reference to the element type.
 The `borrow` function defined in `std::vector` is an example of this: